vahidalizad/parse-server-schema-manager/README.md

 #### Behavior:

-- When all boolean flags (commit, remove, purge) are false, this function only shows the differences between the current database schema and your defined schema.
+- When all boolean flags (`commit`, `remove`, `purge`) are `false`, this function only shows the differences between the current database schema and your defined schema.
-- Setting `commit` to true applies additions and changes to columns and tables.
+- Setting `commit` to `true` applies additions and changes to columns and tables.
-- Setting `remove` to true allows removal of columns and tables.
+- Setting `remove` to `true` allows removal of empty columns or tables.
-- The `purge` flag is used when you want to remove a non-empty table, deleting all rows before removal.
+- The `purge` flag is used when you want to remove a non-empty table, deleting all data in it before removal.

 This function allows you to manage your Parse Server schema through code, providing version control, easy reviewing of changes, and flexible application of schema updates.